aframevr/aframe-school/content.md

 ## Prologue

-The Workshop will help get you started with a development environment.
-From there, the Workshop will give you step-by-step exercises to help you jump into WebVR!
+The School will help get you started with a development environment.
+From there, the School will give you step-by-step exercises to help you jump into WebVR!

-Note that the Workshop has sections going &larr; and &rarr;, but also subsections going **&uarr; and &darr;**:
+Note that the School has sections going &larr; and &rarr;, but also subsections going **&uarr; and &darr;**:

 <img class="stretch" data-src="https://cloud.githubusercontent.com/assets/674727/24115390/6d4468b2-0d60-11e7-939c-83135c9334b9.png">